-Earlier this week, I logged into Skype for an interview with up-and-coming Emirati artist Fatima Al Budoor.
-The Dubai-based printmaker and photographer currently works out of her studio in Tashkeel, an artist’s space in Nad Al Sheba, but has also lived and studied in Boston, London and Dublin.
+The Dubai-based printmaker and photographer, Fatima Al Budoor, currently works out of her studio in Tashkeel, an artist’s space in Nad Al Sheba, but has also lived and studied in Boston, London and Dublin.

 Al Budoor’s work combines photography, printmaking, writing, and drawing, yet also focuses on transient experiences in life and familial and interpersonal relationships.
-“I combine writing, drawing, photography, and printmaking to weave narratives into finished pieces,” she says.
+“I combine writing, drawing, photography, and printmaking to weave narratives into finished pieces,” she said in an exclusive interview with The Tempest.
 “Focusing on the portrait, be it rendered ghost-like through layers of print, or starkly visible in a photograph; I seek to explore the landscape of human emotion through themes of loneliness, relationships, and the intricacies of daily life.”

 Al Budoor received her BFA in studio art and is a graduate of Northeastern University and The School of Museum of Fine Arts in Boston, Massachusetts.
 Her prints have been featured and exhibited in the Boston Museum of Fine Art, as well as various exhibitions across Dubai, Boston, and Venice.

-Despite the eight-hour time difference between us, she patiently let me pick her brain and talk about her work and inspirations.
+Despite the eight-hour time difference between us, she patiently let us pick her brain and talk about her work and inspirations.

 The Tempest: How did you get started in printmaking and photography?